sborms/cyclingsimilarity.com/README.md

 ### scripts

 Has a `scrape.py` and a `train.py` script.
-The first one scrapes the data from [procyclingstats.com](https://www.procyclingstats.com/) and the second one fits the cyclist and race embeddings.
+The first one scrapes the data from [procyclingstats.com](https://www.procyclingstats.com/), the second one fits the cyclist and race embeddings.

 ### src